Clients are always chasing the newest beauty treatments and going after the hottest trends.

 In addition to clearing breakouts, Botox has a number off-label uses that include eliminating excess sweating, controlling leaky bladders and minimizing scars.

 If your clients are looking for a needle-free alternative for acne reduction, a BroadBand Light (BBL) acne treatment is another option.

-A BBL acne laser treatment also uses a filter that creates a “blue light effect” that is able to destroy the bacteria that forms acne.
-This blue light process is able to diminish acne and acne scars through a series of treatments.
+A BBL acne laser treatment also uses a filter that creates a “blue light effect” that can destroy the bacteria that forms acne.
+This blue light process can diminish acne and acne scars through a series of treatments.

 Medical Aesthetics Training at National Laser Institute

-With over a decade of excellence, National Laser Institute offers medical aesthetics training that can be completed in just 2 weeks!
+With over a decade of excellence, National Laser Institute offers medical aesthetics training that can be completed in just two weeks!

-Our cosmetic laser and Botox courses are led by some of the industry’s leading physicians, nurses and cosmetic laser experts who have 7 to 20 years of experience in the field.
+Our cosmetic laser and Botox courses are led by some of the industry’s leading physicians, nurses and cosmetic laser experts who have seven to 20 years of experience in the field.

 The Comprehensive Laser Course is by far our most popular course for estheticians and those looking for a career change.
 It covers some of the most in-demand cosmetic laser treatments such as laser hair removal, Intense Pulsed Light (IPL) photofacial, skin rejuvenation, skin tightening, body contouring (CoolSculpting) and more.

 Our CE/CME programs are geared towards physicians, nurses and medical professionals looking to earn their Botox training and certification.
-Attendees will have the opportunity to learn aesthetic procedures like Botox, dermal fillers, Kybella, Platelet Rich Plasma (PRP) and more.
+Attendees will have the opportunity to learn aesthetic procedures like Botox (botulinum toxin), dermal fillers (Restylane®, Perlane® and Juvederm®), Kybella, Platelet Rich Plasma (PRP) and more.